somsunee/Intel-sd-training/readme.md

 > __Note__  :
 If scan-enable = 0, data at D pin of the flop will propagate to Q at the next active edge;
 If scan-enable= 1, data present at scan-in input will propagate to Q at the next active edge

+_Scan terminology:_

+Scan-in: Input to the flop/scan-chain that is used to provide scan data into it\
+Scan-out: Output from flop/scan-chain that provides the scanned data to the next flop/output\
+Scan-enable: Input to the flop that controls whether scan_in data or functional data will propagate to output

+_How a scan chain functions:_

+	Steps:
+	Assert scan_enable (make it high) so as to enable (SI -> Q) path for each flop Keep shifting in the scan data until the intended values at intended nodes are reached De-assert scan_enable (for one pulse of clock in case of stuck-at testing and two or more cycles in case of transition testing) to enable D->Q path so that the combinational cloud output can be captured at the next clock edge.
+	Again assert scan_enable and shift out the data through scan_out

+_How Chain length is decided?_

+	Number of ports required = 2 X Number of scan chains

 Basic ATE functionality

 -scan-in phase\